band/bashlibs/thebook/Development.md

 # Organizing Shell Libraries

-This book expands on an earlier work, Shell Functions, to build a practice of shell libraries.
+This book expands on an earlier work, _Shell Functions_, to build a practice of shell libraries.
 Specifically, `bash` shell function libraries.
 Each developer, a tool-maker will have work clusters which take shape as applications, general- and special-purpose groups of functions.
-Here, we'll investigate collections of functions, first as libraries - physical files - and other associations we'll recognize as families and groups of lists.
+Here, we investigate collections of functions, first as libraries - physical files - and other associations we'll recognize as families and groups of lists.